TBD54566975/risk-buddy/README.md

 # Experimental risk scoring engine

-This is an approach that is using SLMs/LLMs combined with rules in natural language and predicate logic to score risk (an ensemble approach for risk scoring).
+Create a transaction risk score engine (go/no go on risk) using an approach that is using SLMs/LLMs combined with rules in natural language and predicate logic (an ensemble approach for risk scoring).
 Uses a local language model to evaluate rules against data and a local rule engine.
+This can be inserted at any stage of transaction processing, to help decide if a given transaction should be reviewed or rejected etc.
 (No data leaves the server at runtime).

 ## Aims